 In general, whilst share incentivisation is common in Ireland, the tax treatment of most forms of share incentivisation is not particularly advantageous for employees/directors based in Ireland, with marginal rates of income tax, universal social charge and social security generally applying on any benefits obtained (subject to the comments below).
-However, if the shares that the employees receive qualify as "restricted shares" (under Irish tax rules), there could be a material abatement of up to 60% of the taxable value of the shares for Irish tax purposes (subject to certain qualifying conditions being met).
-This is, potentially, very favourable for employees/directors.
+However, if the shares that the employees receive qualify as "restricted shares" (under Irish tax rules), there could be a material abatement - up to 60% - of the taxable value of the shares for Irish tax purposes (subject to certain qualifying conditions being met).

 Ireland also introduced a "Key Employee Engagement Programme" ("KEEP") which provides for an exemption from income tax, universal social charge and social security arising on the exercise of a qualifying share option to acquire shares in a qualifying company in the SME sector, provided certain conditions are satisfied.
 To date, we have seen a limited take up of the KEEP scheme in private equity backed businesses.